-MOPS groups are communities that strive to meet the needs of every mom with children from birth through kindergarten.
+MOPS groups are communities that strive to meet the needs of every mom.
 MOPS recognizes that urban, suburban, and rural moms, stay-at-home and working moms, teen, single, and married moms all share a similar desire to be the very best moms they can be.
 MOPS groups can help!

 There are more than 3900 MOPS groups meeting across the United States and in 35 countries around the world.
 MOPS groups meet regularly to celebrate the joys of motherhood and to encourage each other through the challenges.